 7. National Museum

 In 2015 the National Museum of the Republic of Kazakhstan was opened in the capital.
-The building is located on Independence Square, and it is the largest museum of Central Asia.
+The building is located on Independence Square, and it is the largest museum in Central Asia.

 Externally, it represents a building of seven blocks, each of which has different heights.
 In 11 halls - all history of Kazakhstan, beginning from ancient nomads and finishing the modern world.

 In the museum, the world-famous "Golden man", the Sakan warrior, is kept in precious ringlets.
 Sitting on a winged leopard, he is a symbol of Kazakhstan.
 Its stone copy is installed on the square in front of the museum.

 The cost of tickets starts from 700 tenges (125 rubles).